-Project Project Description Key Performance Indicator Estimated Total Project Cost Estimated Funding from Safe, Clean Water (First 15 years of Program) Estimated Percent Funding from Safe, Clean Water D2 Revitalize Riparian, Upland and Wetland Habitat Improve habitat for rare, threatened or endangered species or vegetation, and create a more contiguous corridor for wildlife, including pollinators.
+Project 1.
+Revitalize at least 21 acres over a 15-year period through native plant Estimated Total Project Cost Estimated Funding from Safe, Clean Water (First 15 years of Program) Estimated Percent Funding from Safe, Clean Water D2 Revitalize Riparian, Upland and Wetland Habitat Improve habitat for rare, threatened or endangered species or vegetation, and create a more contiguous corridor for wildlife, including pollinators.
 Revitalize at least 21 acres over a 15-year period through native plant revegetation and/or removal of invasive exotic species.
 Develop an Early Detection and Rapid Response Program Manual.
 Identify and treat at least 100 occurrences of emergent invasive species over a 15-year period, as identified through the Early Detection and Rapid Response Program.
 Develop at least eight (8) information sheets for Early Detection of Invasive Plant Species. \$8.1 M 8.1 M 100% D3 Sediment Reuse to Support Shoreline Restoration Reuse local sediment from Valley Water's stream maintenance activities and capital projects to create and restore tidal marsh habitat.
 Maintain partnership agreements to reuse sediment to improve the success of salt pond and tidal marsh restoration projects and activities.
 Provide up to \$4 million per 15-year period to support activities necessary for sediment reuse. \$4.1 M \$4.1 M 100% D4 Fish Habitat and Passage Improvement Restore and maintain healthy fish populations, especially steelhead, by improving fish passage and habitat.
 Complete planning and design for one (1) creek/lake separation.
 Construct one (1) creek/lake separation project in partnership with local agencies.
 Use \$8 million for fish passage improvements.
-Update study of all major steelhead streams in the county to identify priority locations for installation of large woody debris and gravel as appropriate.
-Complete five (5) habitat enhancement projects based on studies that identify high priority locations for large wood, boulders, gravel and/or other habitat enhancement features. \$50.6 M \$43.6 M 86% D5 Ecological Data Collection and Analysis Track stream ecosystem conditions to help Valley Water and other county organizations make informed watershed, asset management and natural resource decisions.
+Update study of all major steelhead streams in the county to identify priority locations for fish migration barrier removal and installation of large woody debris and gravel as appropriate.
+Complete five (5) habitat enhancement projects based on studies that identify high priority locations for large wood, boulders, gravel and/or other habitat enhancement features. \$51.1 M \$44.1 M 86% D5 Ecological Data Collection and Analysis Track stream ecosystem conditions to help Valley Water and other county organizations make informed watershed, asset management and natural resource decisions.
 Reassess and track stream ecological conditions and habitats in each of the county's five (5) watersheds every 15 years.
 Provide up to \$500,000 per 15-year period toward the development and updates of five (5) watershed plans that include identifying priority habitat enhancementopportunities in Santa Clara County. \$11.0 M \$7.5 M 68%